Christmas Returns Policy

 How do I return an item?

 You will receive a return form in your parcel.
 Fill out the relevant details and insert the form back into the parcel.
+Please note it can take up 21 days for your refund to be processed.

 Do you offer free returns?